 The percentage of ordinary shares beneficially owned before the offering is computed on the basis of 44,399,363 ordinary shares outstanding as of December 31, 2020 on an as-converted basis, which has taken into consideration the automatic conversion of all of our outstanding convertible preferred shares to ordinary shares on a one to one basis.
-The percentage of ordinary shares beneficially owned after the offering is computed on the basis of 53,941,675 ordinary shares, on an as-converted basis, including (i) 9,375,000 ordinary shares represented by ADSs to be issued and sold in connection with this offering, assuming no exercise of the underwriters' option to purchase additional ADSs in this offering, (ii) the issuance of 121,080 ordinary shares to our founders immediately after the closing of this offering as a result of the achievement of the Financing Condition and (iii) the issuance of 46,232 ordinary shares to the holders of Series C Preferred Shares pursuant to the anti-dilution provisions contained in the Shareholders Agreement.
-Ordinary shares that a person has the right to acquire within 60 days of March 5, 2021 are deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentage ownership of any other person, except with respect to the percentage ownership of all board members and executive officers as a group.
-The percentages do not give effect to any ADSs that may be acquired by our shareholders, directors or officers pursuant to the directed share program or in this offering.
+The percentage of ordinary shares beneficially owned after the offering is computed on the basis of 55,816,675 ordinary shares, on an as-converted basis, including (i) 11,250,000 ordinary shares represented by ADSs to be issued and sold in connection with this offering, assuming no exercise of the underwriters' option to purchase additional ADSs in this offering, (ii) the issuance of 121,080 ordinary shares to our founders immediately after the closing of this offering as a result of the achievement of the Financing Condition and (iii) the issuance of 46,232 ordinary shares to the holders of Series C Preferred Shares pursuant to the anti-dilution provisions contained in the Shareholders Agreement.
+Ordinary shares that a person has the right to acquire within 60 days of March 5, 2021 are deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentages do not give effect to any ADSs that may be acquired by our shareholders, directors or officers pursuant to the directed share program or in this offering.
 Unless otherwise indicated below, the address for each beneficial owner listed is c/o Connect Biopharma Holdings Limited, Science and Technology Park, East R&D Building, 3rd Floor, 6 Beijing West Road, Taicang, Jiangsu, China 215400.